Haeryu/nina/README.md

 [generated] (elapsed: 65.70935)
 Overmind:
-Awaken my child, and embrace the glory that is your birthright. 훹Know that I am the Overmind -- the eternal will of the Swarm -- and that you have been created to serve me.
+Awaken my child, and embrace the glory that is your birthright.
+Know that I am the Overmind -- the eternal will of the Swarm -- and that you have been created to serve me.

 You:
 , thrusted, complain before,,im thrust by up d thrust souls, thrust before, purePray up, d thrust d, souls, thrust almostst spirit thrust thrust soulsim,, of pure thrust almost souls sorrowfl, upim of,, before souls into I such souls spirit in up before sudden thrust suddenim thyself beforest, most, thrust sudden: